gabrielwillemann/vuepress-theme-material-free/README.md

 ## SEO Recomendations

-I recommend that plugins (they are optionals but compatible with this theme):
+I recommend the following plugins (they are optionals but compatible with this theme):

 - [@vuepress/plugin-google-analytics](https://www.npmjs.com/package/@vuepress/plugin-google-analytics)
 - [vuepress-plugin-seo](https://www.npmjs.com/package/vuepress-plugin-seo)
 - [vuepress-plugin-canonical](https://www.npmjs.com/package/vuepress-plugin-canonical)

-But you can use others plugins in your `.vuepress/config.js`.
+But you can use any others in your `.vuepress/config.js`.